ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 ### Lane Follower Example

-The Lane Follower Example, *mono_lane_follower_cpp_dll.vi*, demonstrates a vehicle's ability to follow a lane using a Kalman filter.
-This example is intended to be used with the monoDrive Simulator's "Highway Track" map, but can be used with other maps.
+The Lane Follower Example, *mono_lane_follower_cpp_dll.vi*, demonstrates a vehicle's ability to follow a lane using a compiled C++ DLL.
+This algorithm uses GeoJson map and state sensor information to follow a second lane on the map.

 <div class="img_container">
     <img class='wide_img' src="../imgs/lane_follower.png"/>